 Without tuning the brass and piano on the right have good detail but there is some blurring of information around the images making it less easy to ‘see’ into the mix.
 The same can be said for the guitar, flute and sax on the left.
 Some of the image outlines overflow a little making it more difficult to focus on their respective detail.

 If we now tune the audio cable with a ‘Vibe’ spacer in loop 5 (as counted from the source end of the cable) and we find these musical images snap into focus.

-Immediately Van Morrison’s voice appears to have a better sense of outline, where he is in the studio, and the same goes for the piano on the right, which is now more distinct from the brass.
+Immediately Van Morrison’s voice appears to have a better sense of outline and clarity and the same goes for the piano on the right, which is now more distinct from the brass.
 It is just easier to ‘see’ where the piano notes are coming from and to visualize the instrument itself.

 If this kind of audio presentation is what you are looking for then the best audio cables should be able to deliver it along with a host of other benefits.
 However, focus is not to everyone’s taste with some preferring a more involving, less analytical approach to their sounds and fortunately there is more in this audio system to explore, which we will do in the next article, Part 2-Soundstage presentation.